 By the end of the film, Alex has been forced into a tenuous maturity.
 In an act of erasure and recuperation, he replaces his younger self with the older boy he lost and connects with someone new.
 As Chambers wrote at the end of his book—a line Ozon retains—the only important thing is that somehow we all escape our history.

-SUMMER OF 85 is in theaters now.
-See links below for cities and locations.
+SUMMER OF 85 is now streaming.
+See links below for details.

 Written and directed by François Ozon

 François Ozon, Été 85 / Summer of 85 (2020), from top: Félix Lefebvre (left) and Benjamin Voisin (2); Melvil Poupaud (left) and Lefebvre; U.S. poster; Voisin and Lefebvre; Voisin, Philippine Velge, and Lefebvre; Lefebvre and Voisin.
 Images courtesy and © Music Box Films.